Log Management

 Share:

-Gitlab is the DevOps lifecycle tool of choice for most application developers.
+GitLab is the DevOps lifecycle tool of choice for most application developers.
 It was developed to offer continuous integration and deployment pipeline features on an open-source licensing model.

 The.
 GitLab-ci.yml file is installed in the root directory of GitLab’s repository.
 The most common stages in a Gitlab workflow are outlined below: